Search Engine Optimization (SEO)

-The process starts with keyword research, brainstorming as many keywords as you can.
 Pull together your sales, marketing, customer service, and content marketing teams and combine their experience.
 They’re the ones that have the most direct and data-based information in the search engine results for your audience.

 Not all of the keyword suggestions are going to be winners.
 The next step is to analyze these keywords and keyword phrases and pick the ones that best match your search engine optimization, paid search, and seo strategy needs.
 Decide based on quantifiable metrics from Google Analytics and Google Search Console like search volume, competition, and the Google ads cost-per-click (CPC) of each keyword and keyword phrase.